danlargo/v4l2Camera/example/ExampleCode_Readme.md

    ...set the value for /dev/video2, for user control 9963776 to 25
    $ ./v4l2cam -t 25 -k 9963776 -d 2
 ```

+<br/><br/><hr/>

+# To Do
+- add user control support
+- currently supported in class methods, but not coded into example app
+- trying to decide whether to add image format conversion
+    - app currenly only saves/captures native iamge formats
+    - does NOT create video files correctly
+    - running output file through ffmpeg will repair the output file